 If you’ve never been to Paris, know it is a very walkable city.
 The trains are user-friendly and great for when you’ve had a 20,000-step day.
 Don’t cram your days with everything and anything.
 Paris is meant to be enjoyed leisurely.
 Spending an afternoon people-watching or reading in the Tuileries Gardens is an epic day.
 Side note, they serve champagne in the park, Bien sûr!
 So many museums to explore, but one a day is more than enough.

 Hungry?
-Well, you’ve come to the right place, seriously, Paris is known for its high fashion but it’s also famously known for its culinary creations.
-With patisseries and boulangeries in every block, it’s hard to resist the temptation.
+Well, you’ve come to the right place.
+Seriously, Paris is known for its high fashion, but it’s also famously known for its culinary creations.
+It’s hard to resist the temptation of patisseries and boulangeries in every block.
 Deli’s or épicieries fine, filled to the brim with local treasures like grilled vegetables drizzled with olive oil, patés, celeriac salad, stuffed tomatoes, potato salad made with fresh mayonnaise, “Oh mon Dieu!”
 It’s everything I can do not to order one of everything.

-Two iconic cafés, both in the St-Germain-des-Prés area, and next door to each other, Café de Flore, and Les Deux Magots.
+Two iconic cafés, both in the St-Germain-des-Prés area and next door to each other, Café de Flore and Les Deux Magots.
 They’ve become somewhat of a tourist destination, the history alone is a huge draw and worth the experience, have a glass of wine, take it all in, c’est parfait!